NU 252 Perspectives of Professional Nursing 3 credits

 NU 280 Health Assessment 3 credits

 This course provides theory and technical skills to prepare the student to conduct comprehensive health assessments.
 Emphasis is placed on the acquisition, processing and interpretation of data collected from adult clients.
-Variations throughout the life span and cultural variations will be addressed.
-Supervised practice time will be provided in the laboratory setting.
+Variations throughout the life span and with diverse populations are addressed.
+Patient education and communication strategies are introduced.

 NU 290 Pathophysiology 4 credits

-This course examines human responses to actual and potential threats to health.
-Exploration of physiological reactions when the body is confronted by a variety of stressors will be examined at the cellular, systemic, and generalized levels.
+This course provides the basis for understanding the human responses to actual and potential threats to health.
+Acute and chronic physiological reactions of the body at the cellular, local and systemic levels will be examined.

 NU 320 Pharmacology 3 credits